Stuck? Confused? Ask for help!

 The Map & Imagery Laboratory provides free reference service to all.
 UC students and staff doing UC research have access to a number of additional services for free.
 Fees are charged for non-UC sponsored research and commercial use of our collections.

-MIL is open for Monday through Thursday 9 am to 6 pm, Fridays until 5 pm.
-During these times you can stop by to view maps, make arrangements to retrieve materials from storage, use our computer workstations to access restricted resources, and get help identifying useful data and tools for your projects.
-You can also contact us via email at milrefdesk [at] library [dot] ucsb [dot] edu or phone at (805) 893-2779.
+On-site assistance in MIL is available by appointment only.
+To view maps, make arrangements to retrieve materials from storage, use our computer workstations to access restricted resources, or get help identifying useful data and tools for your projects, please contact us to make an appointment.
+We can be contacted via email at milrefdesk [at] library [dot] ucsb [dot] edu or phone at (805) 893-2779.

 Need help identifying relevant GIS data or printed maps for a project?
 Ask MIL!
 MIL has one of the nation's largest collections of spatial information ready for your use.
 However, only about half of our collection has been cataloged.
 To get the most out of our collection, talk to MIL staff about the type of resources you are looking for.
 MIL staff will help identify relevant maps, GIS data, aerial photographs and remote sensing imagery.
 See our Collections page for information about our available resources.
 Research assistance and access to the Network Data Collection is also available in the Library's Interdisciplinary Research Collaboratory, open Sunday through Thursday 1-8, Friday and Saturday 1-5 during the academic term.